DIT112-V19/group-11/README.md

 Automatic mode, which can be toggled on via the app, is a mode where the car drives by itself and avoids collision using it's front and back sensors.
 It's a good way to showcase the car's abilities and test if it's sensors are functioning well.

+5. Communication of Intent

+RC cars are quick and sometimes it's hard to see where they're going, this can lead to collision and other unfortune accidents that can be expensive or painful.
+To remedy this, we decided to add LED lights that act like a car's rearlights that switch on when a car is turning in a particular direction.
+This helps to communicate where the RC car is headed and can be used by bystanders to avoid collision with the RC car or remove objects that could be in it's path.

 ## Hardware Setup and configuration